-Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence • The State has policies that require the inclusion of all public elementary and secondary ELs in the State's ELP assessment, including ELs with disabilities.
-Department staff note that the State's evidence met the requirements for this critical element in the 2019 peer review.
-NA Section 1.4 Summary Statement No additional evidence is required orThe following additional evidence is needed/provide brief rationale: • [list additional evidence needed w/brief rationale]
+Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State has policies that require the inclusion of all public elementary and secondary ELs in the State's ELP assessment, including ELs with disabilities.
+Reviewed by Department Staff Only NA - previously met requirements.
+Section 1.4 Summary Statement No additional evidence is required or The following additional evidence is needed/provide brief rationale: [list additional evidence needed w/brief rationale]